vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_no_tweet_activity_after_login.html.md

 ## Hooking new Activity to Login

 Now that we are done creating a new Activity, we need to show the activity when the Login button is clicked.
 We need to use **Intent** for this.
 Intent is a way of navigating app flow from one Activity to another.

-Read more about Intents <%= link_to "here", android_concept_lesson_path("android-intent") %>
+<div class="alert alert-info">Read more about Intents in the <b><%= link_to "Intents concept lesson", android_concept_lesson_path("android-intent"), target: "_blank" %></b></div>

 * We need to hook up the TweetListActivity to show up after MainActivity once the Login button is clicked.
 We do so using Intent.
 We need to change a bit of code here.